Hi All. So I was thinking….what’s the longest blog title I can legitimately use?

 The binary file is a CLI tool (more info) that is used to complete the uninstall task/s.
 The syntax for this is (all on one line):

 My suggestion would be to create a new macOS Installer Package that adds the above folder to

 /private/tmp/, then runs a post-install script with the above command.

 This new package can then be deployed by your management / deployment system of choice before you roll out your CC2019 Apps and SDL packages.

 One last note, I did have two Apps left behind when I used this method, Adobe Scout and the Adobe Gaming SDK.
 I ended up writing a post-install / task script utilising the

-rm -R /path/to/App command to removing this two Apps.
+rm -R /path/to/App command to removing these two Apps.

 This post covers using CCP to create an uninstaller solution for all currently installed Adobe CC Apps prior to a CC2019 SDL rollout.
 As always, if you have any questions, queries or comments, let me know below (or @daz_wallace on Mac Admins Slack) and I’ll try to respond to and delve into as many as I can.